CEO and President

 2022

-Prior to joining Civic Consulting Alliance, Rebekah served as Commissioner of the Chicago Department of Transportation, where she spearheaded many of the Emanuel Administration’s key transportation initiatives.
+From 2014 – 2019, Rebekah served as Commissioner of the Chicago Department of Transportation, where she spearheaded many of the Emanuel Administration’s key transportation initiatives.
 Her achievements include overseeing the Vision Zero Chicago traffic safety plan, the Riverwalk, the 606, the Loop Link, the Union Station Transit Center, new CTA elevated stations at Washington-Wabash and Cermak Road, new pedestrian and bike bridges over Lake Shore Drive at 35th and 41st Streets, the transportation planning process for improvements needed for the Obama Presidential Center, and the citywide “smart” street lighting modernization.

-Rebekah also served as the Chief Planning Officer and a Senior Vice President at the Chicago Transit Authority, where she handled strategic planning for major capital projects including the Red Purple Modernization and Red Line Extension, and the introduction of Bus Rapid Transit service improvements.
+Rebekah also served as the Chief Planning Officer and a Senior Vice President at the Chicago Transit Authority, where she handled strategic planning for major capital projects including the Red Purple Modernization and Red Line Extension, and introduction of Bus Rapid Transit service improvements.
 Before that, she worked as an attorney at Mayer Brown, representing public and private sector clients on major infrastructure and transportation projects.
 Earlier she worked in real estate development specializing in affordable housing and public housing redevelopment.